Irish poets are renowned for the ability to tell a good story in the most beautiful way. Let’s take a look at some of the most romantic Irish poems.

 ‘Freedom’ is a simple poem by County Armagh writer and artist George William Russell.

-The writing is gentle and calming and is quite ambiguous as it could be about the loss of a loved one while also alluding to the writers’ nationalist beliefs in a free Ireland.
+The writing in the Ulster native’s poem is gentle and calming and is quite ambiguous as it could be about the loss of a loved one while also alluding to the writers’ nationalist beliefs in a free Ireland.

 5. Cascando – Samuel Beckett

 ‘Cascando’ is an abstract romantic poems by Irish poets in the sense that it revolves around the agony of love and falling in love.

 The name of the poem in music means the decrease of volume and tempo, which is reflected in the language switching from passion to short confusion to reflect his uncertainty for the love he feels.

 A simple poem that many can relate to, ‘Moonshine’ explores themes of love and relationships, loneliness, and desire.